 iQOS and Glo are both great devices, and they both have their own strengths.
 The Glo’s main strength – its great battery life – is going to tip the balance for a lot of people, and I understand exactly why it will.
 On balance, though, the iQOS has enough of an edge in enough departments that, in our opinion, it’s the better choice.
 That could change as other devices become available (if KT&G decide to sell the Lil 2 globally PMI could have a real fight on their hands) but, for now, iQOS is the winner.

-If you are thinking of making the switch then we have an amazing offer on at the moment and that is a complete brand new iQOS starter kit complete with 60 HEETS (so everything you need to get started) for only £79.
-Click HERE to make the switch to a new you today!
+If you are thinking of making the switch then we have an amazing offer on at the moment and that is a complete brand new iQOS 2.4 Plus starter kit complete with 80 HEETS (so everything you need to get started) for only £49.
+We also have the brand new iQOS 3 and iQOS 3 Multi in stock too with a similar deal, click HERE to make the switch to a new you today!